luomus/finbif-geo-convert/api.md

 ### **Conversion Status & Automatic Redirection**

-For files that are quick to convert (< 30-60s) the server will redirect the client to the output file automatically.
+For files that are quick to convert (< 30s) the server will redirect the client to the output file automatically.
 Otherwise, the status of the conversion can be polled at `/status/{id}` where `{id}` is an identifier assigned by the server to the conversion.
-When the conversion is complete polling the status will redirect the client to `/output/{id}` where the file will be available for 1 to 24hrs after the initial request was made.
+When the conversion is complete polling the status will redirect the client to `/output/{id}` where the file will be available for 24hrs after the initial request was made.

 ### **Examples**